codebiet/Travelista/CONTRIBUTING.md

 Code-level contributions to Travelista generally come in the form of pull requests.
 These are done by forking the repo and making changes locally.
 The process of proposing a change to Travelista can be summarized as follows:

-* Fork the Travelista repository and create your branch from `master`.
+* Fork the Travelista repository and create your branch from `main`.
 * Make the desired changes to Travelista sources and perform tests.
 * If you've added code that should be tested, add tests.
 * Ensure the test suite passes, either locally or on CI once you opened a pull request.